PHPWord

 Ans: Secondary sexual characteristics are physical changes that appear during puberty, such as:

-facial and body hair
+Growth of facial and body hair in boys.

-Development of
+Development of breasts in girls.

-Deepening of
+Deepening of voice in boys.

 4. Name the hormones responsible for puberty in boys and girls.